Cadelabs/ornabook/src/Guilds/Anguish_2.0.md

     - The Choices and Battle Modifiers that apply are those of the leader.
     - :proof_melancholy:Proofs of Melancholy are rolled individually.
   - :proof_agony:Path of Agony (Raids)
-    - The Anguish Levelthat applies is that of the Raid summoner.
+    - The Anguish Level that applies is that of the Raid summoner at the time of summon.
     - The Choices and Battle Modifiers that apply are those of the battle Leader.
+    - A player cannot start a raid above its max Agony Level.
+    - A player can *join* a raid up to its max Path Level (the max of all 4 paths).
     - Every member in the battle in which the Raid was killed gets a guaranteed :proof_agony:Proof of Agony.
     - Every player who damaged the Raid is eligible for :proof_agony:Proofs of Agony on the Rewards screen.
   - :proof_torment: Path of Torment (Towers, Monuments)